Sjeon1/HAADF_Atom_Detection/README.md

 https://github.com/HPAI-BSC/AtomDetection_ACSTEM

-We included CNN models that can detect molecular catalysts introduced in this paper.
+On top of this software, we included CNN models that can detect molecular catalysts introduced in this paper.

 https://chemrxiv.org/engage/chemrxiv/article-details/65491d5dc573f893f1eecd85